 The question of whether to get a booster shot depends on several things:

 - Which COVID-19 vaccine(s) you already received

 Certain medical conditions or taking medications to suppress the immune system can result in having a weakened immune system, also known as being immunocompromised.

 If you have a weakened immune system, you’re especially vulnerable to COVID-19 and its risks.
 For example, this group of people is more likely to have a serious illness that lasts a long time.

-- People in active cancer treatment for tumors or blood cancers
+- Been receiving active cancer treatment for tumors or cancers of the blood

-- People who have received an organ transplant and are taking medicine to suppress the immune system
+- Received an organ transplant and are taking medicine to suppress the immune system